 Information collection

-Primary technical contact or business contact for the system receives a Qualtrics survey of about 20 questions.
+Primary technical contact or business contact for the system receives a survey of about 15 questions specifically around the system’s integrations.
 Support for completion of the survey is available via open office hours with the ASP integrations team.

 Next step